 This research report provides an in-depth analysis of light vehicle emissions standards, and demonstrates that mandatory standards are a cost-effective way to reduce Australia’s greenhouse gas emissions and light vehicle fuel use.

 Australia has an opportunity to reduce greenhouse gas emissions and lower fuel bills for Australian motorists by making light vehicles more efficient.
 A light vehicle emissions standard is the best way to achieve this.

-A new report released by the Climate Change Authority today says that improving the efficiency of light vehicles is one of the least costly emissions reduction options available to Australia.
-Passenger and light commercial vehicles (light vehicles)
+Improving the efficiency of light vehicles is one of the least costly emissions reduction options available to Australia.

 The Authority proposes that the first phase of mandatory standards be introduced with effect from 2018, by which time local manufacture of automobiles is expected to have ceased.
 The standards would progressively reduce carbon dioxide emissions from new light vehicles to 105g/km in 2025, almost half the current level of 192g/km.
 This 2025 standard would broadly bring Australia into line with the United States, and still trail the tighter European Union targets by several years.

 It is proposed that the targets would be set as an average across the fleet as a whole, rather than be applied to individual vehicles.
 This fleet-average approach would preserve customer choice in the purchase of light vehicles.

 Implementation of a standard to reduce carbon dioxide emissions to 105g/km is estimated to increase the average cost of a new car in 2025 by about $1500.
 This, however, would be offset several times by fuel savings of about $8500 over the life of the vehicle, leaving motorists better off.
 The proposed standard is projected to avoid 59 million tonnes of greenhouse gas emissions over the period to 2030, equivalent to the current annual emissions of all light vehicles.